 In cases where a strong category level storm comes up the East Coast and is moving very fast, it’s possible the storm stays together to impact land areas in the north assuming the system doesn’t remain out to sea.

-The Future For New York City, Boston, Philadelphia, And Washington DC
+The Future For New York City, Boston, Philadelphia, Washington DC And Other Northeast States

 There are two meteorological conditions which keep the north relatively safe from tropical storms.